 1 ) The apprentice’s experience

 If you have already worked in a salon or have some formal training then your apprenticeship will likely be shorter.
-Typically between 12 to 18 months.
+The L2 Beauty Professional Standard is typically 18 months however if you already have some beauty skills this can be completed in 12 months and many apprentices do!

 Employers will want to see if you are competent in the specific skills required for the job and also to make sure that you fit into their business culture.
 Also if you already have some of the skills required to pass your apprentice exams this will shorten the length of your apprenticeship.